solo-nko/homepage/README.md

 # homepage

-This template should help get you started developing with Vue 3 in Vite.
+This is a homepage project made to practice Vue and SPA development.

 ## Recommended IDE Setup